Keiser M3i Indoor Cycle Review Singapore

 What's the warranty and service situation in Singapore?

-Amazon.sg provides 2-year warranty on the M3i.
+Amazon.sg provides a manufacturer warranty on the M3i.
 Keiser has authorized service partners in Singapore for warranty repairs.
 Parts availability is good — most common components ship from regional distributors.

 The magnetic resistance system rarely needs service.
 Most maintenance is basic adjustment and cleaning you can do yourself.